omron-sinicx/maru/README.md

 ## Projection-based Localization

-A projection-based localization system used for the Zooids was used to track the robots.
-A high-speed projector (DLP LightCrafter 4500 from Texas Instruments) was used to project a sequence of gray-coded patterns onto the table; the two photodiodes on the robot received the projected coded-pattern light, and the microcontroller of the robot decoded its pattern into position information.
-Then, the robot calculated its orientation from the positions of two photodiodes and broadcasted its position and orientation information to the host computer.
+The maru system supports two types of projection-based localization methods: the **Zooids-based** method and **Pixel-level Visible Light Communication (PVLC)** [1] based method.
+Both methods employ a high-speed projector (DLP LightCrafter 4500 from Texas Instruments) to embed position-encoded patterns into projected images.
+The two photodiodes on each robot receive the projected coded-pattern light, and the robot’s microcontroller decodes these patterns into position information.
+Subsequently, the robot calculates its orientation from the positions of the two photodiodes and broadcasts its position and orientation information to the host computer.
+The details of each method are described below.

-For instructions on the projector tracking system, see https://github.com/ShapeLab/SwarmUI/tree/master/Hardware/Projector%20Tracking%20Setup
+[Zooids-based Method]
+This method projects a sequence of gray-coded patterns independently.
+A single white image is projected, allowing the projector to be used as an illumination source.
+For details on this localization method and setup instructions, please refer to https://github.com/ShapeLab/SwarmUI/tree/master/Hardware/Projector%20Tracking%20Setup.

+[PVLC-based Method]
+This method embeds a sequence of gray-coded patterns into video content for projection.
+By properly configuring the data sent to the projector, visual content can be projected while maintaining localization capabilities.
+For detailed information on this localization method, please refer to the paper [2].

+1. Sho Kimura, Ryo Oguchi, Hideo Tanida, Yasuaki Kakehi, Keita Takahashi, and Takeshi Naemura: “PVLC Projector: Image Projection with Imperceptible Pixel-Level Metadata,” ACM SIGGRAPH2008 Posters, p.
+135:1, 2008.8.
+2. Takefumi Hiraki, Shogo Fukushima, Yoshihiro Kawahara, and Takeshi Naemura, “Phygital Field: An Integrated Field with Physical Robots and Digital Images using Projection-based Localization and Control Method,” SICE Journal of Control, Measurement, and System Integration, vol. 11, no. 4, pp. 302–311, 2018.7.

 ![](./images/maru_cradle.jpg)